|About the Baywood Community

 Baywood offers neighborhood communities that share a mix of one- and two-story detached residences and townhome units ranging from 1700 square feet to over 3500 square feet.
-As of early 2015, five phases of construction have been completed; a sixth is essentially completed; and several townhome/cottages and single family homes have been constructed and are occupied in the seventh and eighth phases of the community.
-The Christopher Companies at Baywood
+As of early 2017, five phases of construction have been completed; a sixth is essentially completed; and several townhome/cottages and single family homes have been constructed and are occupied in the seventh and eighth phases of the community.

 The Baywood community is anchored by the 18-hole, "exclusively public" golf course Baywood Greens

-The local map shown at the right can help if you're already familiar with the Lewes/Rehoboth area and Route 1 (map courtesy of Signature Homes -- click for a larger image
+The local map shown at the right can help if you're already familiar with the Lewes/Rehoboth area (map courtesy of Baywood Homes, LLC -- click for a larger image).

 , the sales agent for all new homes available in Baywood.

 If you are a home owner in Baywood we invite you to join the Baywood Homeowners Association.
-BHA membership fees are $15/year for an adult resident and one other adult residing at the same address; the membership period runs from April 25 to April 25.
+BHA membership fees are $15/year for an adult resident and one other adult residing at the same address; the annual, membership renewal date is April 25.

 BHA does not charge late renewal fees, but access to the Members-only pages of the website and delivery of the Blue Heron will be suspended, voting privileges will be suspended, and certain event fees may increase until your renewal is received.
-All membership dues ($15/year per household of two adults) should be sent via check made out to BHA to one of the Membership Committee co-chairs: Jim Horn (32726 Greens Way) or Debbie Reilly (32343 Apron Way).
+All membership dues ($15/year per household of two adults) should be sent via check made out to BHA to the Membership Committee chair: Jacki Maxwell (33531 Cleek Way).